vjackson725/GeneralRGSep/README.md

 = Generic RGSep =

-This repository contains an implemetation of a Generic RGSep and a proof of its soundness.
+This repository contains an implementation of a Generic RGSep and a proof of its soundness.

 == Theories ==